 In the beginning there was Ebay.
 The once-mighty site was the forerunner for fashionistas who wanted to declutter their wardrobe or pick up a designer bargain.
-Fast forward to 2018 and there are tonnes of buy, swap, sell clothing apps out there.
-We ask — are they any good?
+Fast forward to today and there are tonnes of buy, swap, sell clothing apps out there.
+But are they any good?

-Depop, Carousell, Vinted, Poshmark, Listia — I could keep going, the list is long.
-In these days where the smartphone reigns, there is an abundance of secondhand clothing apps popping up.
-They offer a simple, easy way for users to make a quick buck as well as find rare coveted pieces that are no longer made.
+Depop, Carousell, Vinted, Poshmark, Listia—I could keep going.
+These days where the smartphone reigns, there is an abundance of second hand clothing apps popping up.
+They offer a simple, easy way for users to make a quick buck as well as find rare, coveted pieces that are no longer made.
 They breathe new life into old clothing and give rise to underground trends that aren’t sold in store.

-Remember those bulky 90’s buffalo boots that the Spice Girls wore religiously?
-You can find them there.
-What about those raggy old flares that you inherited from your mother?
+Remember those bulky ’90s buffalo boots the Spice Girls wore religiously?
+You can find them online.
+What about those raggedy old flares that you inherited from your mother?
 Someone will buy them.
 Apps can be a useful and fun way to clear out and update your wardrobe.

 Not slow fashion